Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 }
 else std::cout << "[+] Opened a THREAD_DIRECT_IMPERSONATION handle to the TrustedInstaller process' first thread!\n";
 ```
-FindPID and GetFirstThreadID are two helper functions I implement in FindPID.cpp and GetFirstThreadID.cpp which do exactly what their names tell you: they find the PID of the process you pass them and give you the TID of its first thread, easy.
-We need the first thread as it will have for sure the NT SERVICE\TrustedInstaller SID in it.
-Once we've got the thread ID we pass it to the OpenThread API with the THREAD\_DIRECT\_IMPERSONATION access right, which enables us to use the returned handle with NtImpersonateThread later.
+`FindPID` and `GetFirstThreadID` are two helper functions I implemented in `FindPID.cpp` and `GetFirstThreadID.cpp` which do exactly what their names tell you: they find the PID of the process you pass them and give you the TID of its first thread, easy.
+We need the first thread as it will have for sure the `NT SERVICE\TrustedInstaller` SID in it.
+Once we've got the thread ID we pass it to the `OpenThread` API with the `THREAD_DIRECT_IMPERSONATION` access right, which enables us to use the returned handle with `NtImpersonateThread` later.
-#### Step 3 - Impersonate TrustedInstaller
+##### Step 3 - Impersonate TrustedInstaller
-Now that we have a powerful enough handle we can call NtImpersonateThread on it.
-But first we have to initialize a SECURITY\_QUALITY\_OF\_SERVICE data structure to tell the kernel which kind of impersonation we want to perform, in this case SecurityImpersonation, that's a impersonation level which allows us to impersonate the security context of our target locally ([look here for more information on Impersonation Levels](https://docs.microsoft.com/en-us/windows/win32/secauthz/impersonation-levels)):
+Now that we have a powerful enough handle we can call `NtImpersonateThread` on it.
+But first we have to initialize a `SECURITY_QUALITY_OF_SERVICE` data structure to tell the kernel which kind of impersonation we want to perform, in this case `SecurityImpersonation`, that's a impersonation level which allows us to impersonate the security context of our target locally ([look here for more information on Impersonation Levels](https://docs.microsoft.com/en-us/windows/win32/secauthz/impersonation-levels)):
 ```C++
 SECURITY_QUALITY_OF_SERVICE sqos = {};
 sqos.Length = sizeof(sqos);